 Other features suggestive of raised intracranial pressure, such as bulging fontanelle (in an infant), papilloedema and diplopia, may also occur.
-Anaemia and thrombocytopenia have also been described.

 Chronic hypervitaminosis A

-This requires in excess of 50,000 units/day for more than 3 months.
+This requires in excess of 50,000 units/day for more than three months.
 Symptoms often include bone pain and bony swelling due to increased bone resorption and periosteal bone formation, often associated with hypercalcaemia.
 Other symptoms can be quite nonspecific: